Skip to content

 3. Once the selection is done, click “Select” and the window will get closed.

-4. For Products, select the suitable Mode first.
-In this case "Connected" is selected.
-Then choose the product collection from the dropdown.
-Once the suitable product collection is selected, click on the pen icon to choose the proper variable like you did for the Order ID via the input screen.
+4. For Product, select the suitable Mode.
+In this case, "Connected" is selected.
+Then, choose the product collection from the dropdown.
+Once the suitable product collection is selected, click on the pen icon to choose the required variable like you did for the Order ID via the input screen.
 If you select the single product option, choose one product from the next dropdown, which means that the machine only produces one product all the time and therefore a variable mapping is not necessary anymore.
 Config-lines-sourcempapping-singleproduct If you choose the multiple products option, then you need to follow the steps again to select the proper variable after you click on the pen icon.
 Config-lines-sourcempapping-multipleproducts

-6. Once the applicable status mapping selection for the line asset is done, select the variable where to find the status information.
+7. Once the applicable status mapping selection for the line asset is completed, select the variable where to find the status information.
 This follows the same process as the order and product information.

 The following screen shows the completed Source Mapping in the "Connected" mode: